 As New Times wrote in an October 2013 cover article on the subject, extracted resin is used to make — among other things — syrups and tinctures with concentrated THC and another marijuana compound, cannabidiol, (CBD), which has reportedly helped people with seizures.
 The article also quoted a botanist who called Arizona's criminal definition of cannabis a "confusing mess," noting that "cannabis" is more commonly used as another term of Cannabis sativa, a.k.a. the marijuana plant.

-The family of Jacob Welton, a Mesa boy who suffered from a form of epilepsy, felt threatened by Montgomery's policy and sued over the issue with the help of the American Civil Liberties Union of Arizona.
+The family of Zander Welton, a Mesa boy who suffered from a form of epilepsy, felt threatened by Montgomery's policy and sued over the issue with the help of the American Civil Liberties Union of Arizona.
 Superior Court Judge Katherine Cooper ruled in March 2014 that the medical-marijuana law "authorizes qualifying patients to use extracts, including CBD oil, prepared from the marijuana plant."

 Crisis averted — but only in Maricopa County.
 Cooper's ruling didn't set precedent for the entire state, leaving open a loophole for prosecutors and police.